English at Scotts Primary School

 Handwriting sessions are regularly incorporated into our English lessons as well as targeted handwriting practice where necessary.
-We have developed and participated in a range of extra activities which are used to promote English within the school including: World Book Day, weekly super sentence awards, local library visits, Good to be Different Days, My Writing Journal and author visits.
+We have developed and participated in a range of extra activities which are used to promote English within the school including: World Book Day, A.I.M.
+High writing workshops, weekly super sentence awards, local library visits, Good to be Different Days and author visits.

 Reading for Pleasure

 At Scotts we strongly believe that a love of reading should be embedded from an early age.
 We understand that in order for children to become excellent writers they need to read and therefore we aim to engage the children with different genres of books and encourage them to read for pleasure.